appworldng/centralize.js/README.md

 The "**centralize**" class comes in handy if you ever need to centralize content in the center of your device's screen or HTML element/container.

 ### How To Use
 The **centralize** class applies a 100% width & height to its parent container and centralizes the content at the center of the screen.
-Here's a sample below...
+Here's a sample below.
 ```
 <!DOCTYPE html>
 <html>